distributedci/dci-blog/content/2022-05-06-cnf-cert-suite-with-dci-openshift-app-agent.md

     - `sync_cnf_cert_and_preflight`: boolean variable that activates or not the gathering of the data related to operators tested by CNF Cert Suite, as well as to validate operators and container images via a role called `preflight`.
 More information regarding this functionality is available in its [specific role](https://github.com/redhat-cip/dci-openshift-app-agent/tree/master/roles/sync-cnf-cert-and-preflight).
 - Specific:
     - `test_network_function_version`: allows to indicate the CNF Cert Suite version to use, pointing to a specific release version or to the latest code released, referenced with `HEAD`. `HEAD` version (in the main branch) can be used, but is not guaranteed.
-    - `tnf_suites`: list of executed test suites by the CNF Cert Suite, separated by spaces.
+    - `tnf_labels`: list of executed/skipped test suites by the CNF Cert Suite, based on labelling system defined in CNF Cert Suite.
+    - `tnf_suites` and `tnf_skip_suites`: they refer to the legacy way of defining the space-separated tests to execute and to skip.
     - `tnf_config`: complex variable used to fill the CNF Cert Suite configuration file, allowing to test multiple resources on different namespaces, and including a list of elements composed by:
         - `namespace`: namespace in which we want to autodiscover workloads.
         - `targetpodlabels`: list of auto-discovery labels to consider by the CNF Cert Suite for pod testing.
+        - `target_crds`: (optional) list of CRDs to be tested.
         - `operators_regexp`<sup>1</sup> (optional): a regular expresion (regex) to select operators to be tested by the CNF Cert Suite.
         - `exclude_connectivity_regexp`<sup>1</sup> (optional): a regex to exclude containers from the connectivity test.
     - `accepted_kernel_taints`: allow-list for tainted modules.
 It must be composed of a list of elements called `module: "<module_name>"`.